PlaidPhantom/svelte-demo/README.md

 [This Recipe](https://svelte-recipes.netlify.app/testing/) provides useful information on how to load a component programmatically for unit testing.

-There are multiple JS libraries that provide
+There are multiple JS libraries that provide DI/IoC containers, and there are Svelte libraries providing SPA routing, forms management and validation.